EverSafe Scam Watch

 You may have received pleas from GoFundMe to donate money after tragedies, and many of us have pitched in to help neighbors and strangers alike.
 It turns out that these efforts to pull our heart strings are sometimes phony, according to an AARP report.
 While GoFundMe may be the largest fundraising platform in the world, collecting more than $15 billion since 2010, it is also attracting fraudsters.

 The Surfside Condo collapse in Florida is a perfect example.
-Criminals quickly seized on the GoFundMe platform to raise money Go Fund Me logo in greenin victims’ names that was really money for themselves.
+Criminals quickly seized on the GoFundMe platform to raise money in victims’ names that was really money for themselves.
 GoFundMe has since acknowledged shutting down 21 GoFundMe campaigns using that scam.
 Other fake accounts were set up to allegedly support the family of a slain Chicago police officer, the report noted.
 Even family members may take advantage.
 In one case, AARP reported that a Maryland woman set up a GoFundMe page to profit from the death of her own niece.
 And in England, a woman was convicted of fraud last year after she falsely claimed she had cancer in a GoFundMe appeal.

 GoFundMe says that most of its campaigns are legitimate, telling AARP that fraud affects only one out of every 1,000 fundraisers.
 The organization offers the following suggestions to help people to protect themselves before making donations:

-• Make sure the fundraiser page has a title, image and plausible story.
+- Make sure the fundraiser page has a title, image and plausible story.

-• Understand the purpose of the fundraiser and how the money will be used.
+- Understand the purpose of the fundraiser and how the money will be used.

-• Be sure to find a connection between the fundraiser and the beneficiary of the money.
+- Be sure to find a connection between the fundraiser and the beneficiary of the money.

-• Review comments and donations to see if close friends and family are involved.
+- Review comments and donations to see if close friends and family are involved.

 GoFundMe says on its website that “it is not permitted to lie or intentionally deceive donors on GoFundMe for financial or personal gain.”
 It says it will take swift action to resolve issues with misleading campaigns, and often puts them on hold while it investigates.
 Posting misleading statements in the campaign story are considered fraud, as is lying or misleading donors about the relationship of the organizer to the intended recipient of the money.